 Duck tape was known before this time, but it had no adhesive properties.
 It was known as plain cotton duck cloth that was used as far back as 1899 as decorative trim on clothing.
 The same cotton duck cloth, or duck tape, was used for wrapping steel cables or electrical conductors in the early 1900s.

 It’s not exactly known why the new product used by the military was called duck tape, but the theory is that the tape was backed by duck cloth and was waterproof like a duck.
 It was soon being used by the soldiers for just about anything, from repairing weapons to repairing vehicles.

 So it’s not precisely known if the proper name of this versatile tape is duct tape or duck tape.
-Is also not known if people actually started calling it duck tape in the 1940s and 50s.
-Things may have been muddled even more when in 1980 Manco, Inc. branded their duct tape as “Duck Tape ”.
+It is also not known if people actually started calling it duck tape in the 1940s and 50s.
+Things may have been muddled even more when in 1980, Manco, Inc. branded their duct tape as “Duck Tape.”

 Duct tape now comes in various colors and designs.
 There is even scented duct tape.
 Whether it’s called duct tape or duck tape doesn’t really matter.
 When the need arises to make a quick repair or to stick something together, you can call it whatever you want.